School Council including British Values

 The Children's Voice

-The School Council Meetings will take place every week on Thursday at 3:30 in 4W classroom
+The School Council Meetings take place every week on Thursday at 8.00 in the school library

 - Don't be late!